 If the name is at the beginning of a sentence, you put a comma after it.
 If it’s at the end, you put the comma in front.
 And if the name is in the middle of a sentence, commas go in front and back.

 This is a traditional rule of punctuation.
 Here are excerpts from a few style manuals:

 Words Into Type (3d ed.): “Set off proper names and substantives used in direct address.”
 (P. 203)

 The Chicago Manual of Style (15th ed.): “A comma follows names or words used in direct address and informal correspondence.”
 (P. 247)

 Merriam-Webster’s Collegiate Dictionary (11th ed.): “[The comma] sets off words in direct address and mild interjections.”
 (P. 1605)

 This is a longstanding convention, but many people don’t use a comma after “Hi,” probably because it’s so informal.
-I’m not bothered when people omit the comma, but I’ll continue to use it myself, because old style habits die hard.
+We’re not bothered when people omit the comma, but we’ll continue to use it ourselves because old style habits die hard.

 If you’d like to read more, we wrote a blog entry two years ago about the use of commas in direct address.

 Buy our books at a local store, Amazon.com, or Barnes&Noble.com.